nhsd-exeter/dos-integration/README.md

 API Key(s) must be generated prior to external API-Gateways being set up.
 It is automatically created when deploying with `make deploy PROFILE=task`.
 However the dev, demo and live profiles' key must be manually generated prior to deployment.

-### Artefact Versioning
+### Artifacts Versioning

 E.g. semantic versioning vs. timestamp-based

 ### CI/CD Pipelines

-List all the pipelines and their purpose
+All `test` pipelines are found in the AWS CodePipeline app in `Texas` `non-prod` account and included the following:

+- uec-dos-int-local-load-test-codepipeline
+- uec-dos-int-local-stress-test-codepipeline
-- Development
+- uec-dos-int-dev-stress-test-codepipeline
-- Test
+- uec-dos-int-dev-load-test-codepipeline

+All other pipeline can be found in the AWS CodePipeline app in `Texas` `mgmt` account:

-- Cleanup
+- uec-dos-int-dev-codepipeline
-- Production (deployment)
+- uec-dos-int-release-X-X-X-codepipeline
+- uec-dos-int-di-XXX-codepipeline <!-- TODO Remove and replace with list of codebuild projects based of githooks -->

+Where Xs are the release versions or the Jira number for a deploy task branch

 Reference the [jenkins/README.md](build/automation/lib/jenkins/README.md) file